Guildhall Derry / Londonderry – A Beautiful Building To Visit

 Facts About The Guildhall

 It was previously referred to as “Victoria Hall” since it was common practice to name sites in the British Empire after the reigning queen.
-Because of its close ties to London and its many guilds, the building’s present name honors this link.
+Because of its close ties to London and its many guilds, the building’s present name honours this link.

 The elected officials of the Derry and Strabane District Council convene here.
 Additionally, the Derry City Council chamber and the Mayor’s Parlour can be found in this building.
 There are often events held here – from craft fairs to weddings.
-Halloween is always special in Derry – and The Guildhall plays an important part of that.
+Halloween is always special in Derry – and The Guildhall plays an important part in that.

 As you approach the Guildhall’s door, you’ll see a sign that reads, “The Guildhall is one of Derry’s most recognisable landmarks and has been at the heart of city life since 1890.”
 While walking along the hall, you’ll come across impressive painted windows and large plaques detailing the buildings and the surrounding area’s history.

-A vast hall of the Guildhall has hosted various social and political events throughout the years, including Halloween carnivals, the switching on of the Christmas lights, and the Christmas European Market.
+The vast hall of the Guildhall has hosted various social and political events throughout the years, including Halloween carnivals, the switching on of the Christmas lights, and the Christmas European Market.
 The Guildhall Plaza in Derry-Londonderry is the city’s central square.
 As a result of its placement in the city’s commercial, cultural, and tourism sectors, it has become a significant attraction.

 History & Architecture